rberends/choco-excercise/README.md

 ## 2: Substract numbers

-I have the following numbers:

-2

-3

-890

-234

-111

-1222

-Please put all numbers into an **array** and substract them, in the **reverse order** of what they appear as in the array, console.log() the result.
+Please put all the previous numbers into an **array** and substract them, in the **reverse order** of what they appear as in the array, console.log() the result.

 ## 2: Multiply some numbers

-I have the following numbers:

-2
-3
-890
-234
-111
-1222

-Please put all numbers into an **array** and add each even number.
+Please put all the previous numbers into an into a **List** and add each even number.
 Multiply the result by the uneven numbers.
 Do this in the order of the array. console.log() the sum of all elements in the array.

 ## 3: Find Rembrandt